Skip to main content

 Reporting a performance issue

-Before reporting any performance issues, please ensure you are fulfilling the minimal requirements for the node.
-Then execute the following commands:
+Before reporting any performance issues, ensure that you meet the minimum requirements for the node.
+Then, execute the following commands:

 sar -rudh | cat && sar -n DEV -h --iface=eno1 | cat > report_today.txt